Why and When To Use (or Not Use) Corn Syrup

-Because this comes up frequently, I’d like to take a moment to explain why and when one uses corn syrup in recipes.
-I use it judiciously, when I feel it will make a discernible difference in a recipe.
-For those of you who are regular readers of the site and my books, you’ll notice almost all of the time, I hardly ever use pre-packaged or convenience foods in my baking.
+A subject, and and ingredient, comes up frequently when talking about baking and candy making.
+And that’s about using corn syrup in recipes.
+I use it judiciously when it will make a discernible difference in a recipe.
+For those of you who are regular readers of the site and my books, you’ll notice almost all of the time, I rarely use pre-packaged or convenience foods in my baking.
 So when I do call for something, like corn syrup, it’ll often be in amounts of one teaspoon or a tablespoon.
 And since most recipes feed eight-to-twelve people, proportionally, that’s a pretty small amount.

 For example, the recipe for Peanut Butter Cookies with Salted Butter Caramel has one tablespoon of corn syrup added to the caramel, to keep it smooth.
 Since the recipe makes fifty cookies, that means each cookie contains less than 1/16th of a teaspoon of corn syrup.